 It is owned and managed by The Anne and Henry Zarrow Foundation.
-The project itself is a three-way partnership among Oklahoma State University, including the OSU Regents, Oklahoma State University Center for Health Sciences and Oklahoma State Medical Authority and Trust; VHiT LLC, and the U.S. Department of Veterans Affairs.
+The project itself is a three-way partnership among Oklahoma State University, including the Oklahoma A&M Board of Regents, Oklahoma State University Center for Health Sciences and Oklahoma State Medical Authority and Trust; VHiT LLC, and the U.S. Department of Veterans Affairs.

 An array of supporting partners have played critical roles, including the state of Oklahoma (Governor’s Office, Office of Management and Enterprise Services, State Legislature, Commissioners of the Land Office), the City of Tulsa, Tulsa County and the Tulsa Regional Chamber.
 In addition, a number of private donors have invested funds in support of both the VA Hospital and the larger OSU Medical Campus Expansion.

 Support for a Veterans Hospital in Tulsa

 • For years, Oklahoma’s elected officials, namely U.S. Senator James Inhofe, have advocated for improvements in hospital care for Oklahoma veterans.
 In 2018 the U.S. Department of Veterans Affairs acknowledged this need and posted specifications for a new 58-bed medical-surgical hospital in Oklahoma.